 Santec has had legal troubles in the past aside from the largely frivolous patent infringement lawsuits that faucet companies fire at each other routinely.
 In 2005 Santec, Inc. was charged in a federal criminal complaint (U.S. v.
 Santec, Inc.) with unlawfully discharging manufacturing waste into a public sanitary sewer and unlawfully storing hazardous waste.
 The company pleaded guilty after negotiating an agreement by which it was sentenced to two years probation, a fine of $200,000, restitution of nearly $40,000 and a special assessment of $1,200.

 The companies are still not quite legal under federal law.

 North American-made or -assembled faucets comparable to Santec and Vissoni include

 We are continuing to research the company.
-If you have experience with Santec or Vissoni faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Santec faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.